 In 2013 my world as I knew it changed forever.
-I lost my only sister and within the next year and half both my mother and father died, leaving me devastatedand feelingabandoned.
-I felt I had no reason to go on.
-I struggled with the emptiness and loneliness and hopelessness.
+I lost my only sister, and within the next year and a half, my mother and father died, leaving me devastated and feeling abandoned.
+I felt I had no reason to go on, as I struggled with emptiness, loneliness, and hopelessness.

 I knew I needed help but was reluctant, being a very private person.
 I was referred to Natalie Segall and thus began my healing process.
 It took courage, many tears, and heartache, but with my therapist's support, compassion, and insight, I began slowly to find my way back to life.
 Once I felt I could function a little more ‘normally,’ I realized I wanted to reach out and help those who were also struggling with loss issues.
 I learned about the workshop for grieving children and teens and became a volunteer.
 My choice was very personal.
 I cannot think of a better way of commemorating my sister's life than thru Good Grief Central.

 I joined Good Grief Central's Board of Directors, and now dedicate my time to a cause that strives to make a difference through its continued commitment to helping those in need of their services.
 At Good Grief Central, we all share the same vision of hope and healing.
 I continue to travel my life-long grief journey, as my path is much clearer now.